 • Dental sealants

-• Cash register receipts
+• Cash register receipts--the shiny looking ones

 Research on the estrogenic effects of BPA shows it activates estrogen receptors (4, 5) and stimulates breast cancer cell growth (6).